Probhit/UFConnect/README.md

 # Introduction

 UFConnect is a real-time chat application that allows users to connect and communicate with each other using Node.js, Express, and Socket Programming.
-The application utilizes TCP client-server architecture to enable instant messaging between multiple users.

-UFConnect utilizes TCP-based Socket Programming, enabling multiple clients to establish real-time, reliable, and bidirectional communication with the server.
+The application utilizes TCP-based Socket Programming, enabling multiple clients to establish real-time, reliable, and bidirectional communication with the server.
 Clients can send messages and the server broadcasts regular messages to all connected clients.
 Typing indicators enhance the user experience, making UFConnect a seamless and responsive chat application.
 Additionally, UFConnect features a notification sound that alerts users whenever a new message is received, providing a distinctive and engaging auditory cue for incoming messages.

 <p align ="center">